Spotlight: AMS Virtual 101st Annual Meeting

 Networking and Events

-Breakouts available for your participation during the Annual Meeting and complete this survey to let us know which ones you plan to attend!
+Check out all the available for your participation during the Annual Meeting and to let us know which ones you plan to attend!
 Ping your friends on the the chat system within the meeting platform and let them know where to find you.

-special sessions that we will be holding during the Annual Meeting!
+and that we will be holding during the Annual Meeting!
 Choose evening fun events that will let you see your colleagues' smiling faces—the platform facilitates face-to-face connections in the virtual space.

-As you begin prepping for the 101st Annual Meeting, snap a picture and post it to Twitter using the hashtags #AMS2021 and #AMSPhotoContest.
+As you begin prepping for the 101st Annual Meeting, snap a picture and post it to Twitter using the hashtags and .
 The post with the most likes will win a prize!
 You must be following @AMETSOC on Twitter and be registered for the 101st Virtual Annual Meeting in order to win!

 Career Activities at the AMS Annual Meeting

 Are you looking for an easy way to view all the career and networking activities that will be happening during the AMS Annual Meeting?
 Look no further.
-We have created a Career Activities page to make it easier for you to navigate all the great things that will be going on during the meeting, including the career fair, talks and sessions, networking/social events, and more!
+We have created a to make it easier for you to navigate all the great things that will be going on during the meeting, including the career fair, talks and sessions, networking/social events, and more!

 Did You Know?